 The course consists of 3 components.
-Two components are internally assessed and externally moderated and one component is externally assessed.
+Two components are internally assessed via pre-released set assignments and externally moderated and one component is externally assessed.

-Component 1 - Exploring the Performing Arts (Internally assessed - coursework based controlled assessment)
+Component 1 - Exploring the Performing Arts (Internally assessed - PSA (pre-released set) controlled assessment)

 Learners will develop their understanding of the performing arts by examining practitioners' work and the processes used to create performance.
 Examples of repertoire studied are Cinderella by Matthew Bourne, Everybody's Talking About Jamie by Jonathan Butterell and Hairspray by Adam Shankman.
 Learners will capture their ideas on planning, development and effectiveness of the performance process in a written journal.